“I can’t get not satisfaction” – lyrics, Mick Jagger

 The pursuit of fun & excitement got demoted from #1 position.
 In AA (Alcoholics Anonymous) and SLAA (Sex & Love Addicts Anonymous) she gets the chance to find some peace of mind as long as she makes recovery her #1 priority.
 Sex & love addiction must be addressed for what it is – the desperate pursuit of mood-alteration at any price.
 Some call it fun, but it is just another face of alcoholism, where everything is sacrificed for departure from reality.
 No good life to be had.

 The difference between chemicals from the outside or (endogenous) chemicals released by the brain is negligible.
 It’s the result that matters.
 She looked at what it did to her self-esteem, career, social standing, and her sense of peace.
 She began to see her daughter’s eyes - and she made the choice to give her permission to be happy rather than robbing her of hope.
-Today her focus is on bringing love and compassion … and this is what she gets in return.
-She has become a trustworthy and respected person.
-She's come a long way.

 “After a while the finesse, charm, and good looks start to fade along with the good judgment” – quote, AA speaker